-The debate centers on the psychometric properties of a computer-administered test called the Implicit Association Test or IAT.
+The debate centers on the psychometric properties of a computer-administered test called the Implicit Association Test, or IAT.
 The test was developed by Banaji & Greenwald in 1995 with a focus on “unconscious” racial biases.
 Other iterations of the test assess biases related to gender, sexual orientation, religion, and other areas of potential bias.
 The test measures one’s cognitive association between concepts or feelings and objects or people.
 Given the pervasiveness of bias, the IAT seems to be valuable in revealing the presence of negative associations with different groups.

-However, there has been considerable controversy about the IAT that has spawned an academic brouhaha that has lasted for 20 years without a clear resolution.
+However, there has been considerable controversy about the IAT that has spawned an academic brouhaha lasting for 20 years without a clear resolution.
 The controversy pertains to the implications of the IAT: Does it identify biased people?
 IAT advocates say yes and IAT opponents say no. The other major issue is, Can it predict future behavior?
 Again, Pro-IAT scholars say yes, while critics of the IAT say no.

-The original authors of the test, Banaji & Greenwall created the term, “implicit bias.”
+The original authors of the test, Banaji & Greenwall, created the term, “implicit bias.”
 They developed the Implicit Association Test to measure the valence of associations that individuals have about others.
 Certainly, it was groundbreaking research and quickly spread through academia.
 Banaji & Greenwald were excited about the potential value of the IAT.

-This brings us to the perspective of the anti-IAT researchers.
-Most are concerned about how employers and lay people might use IAT test results to make decisions about the test taker.
+That criticism brings us to the perspective of the anti-IAT researchers.
+Most are concerned about how employers and laypeople might use IAT test results to make decisions about the test taker.
 Blanton, Jaccard, and colleagues have published responses to Banaji & Greenwald.
 The strongest criticisms are about the validity of the test.
 Does the test actually measure bias?
 Is it any different from what explicit bias tests measure?
 Additionally, IAT critics cite poor test-retest reliably.
-That means that a test taker’s score or results might be different each time they take it.
+That means a test taker’s score or results might be different each time they take it.
 Measures like the IAT, they argue, do not provide actionable results.
 Finally, critics of the IAT are concerned about how test results indicating “bias” could impact the test taker’s self-concept without explanation or understanding.